gbif/hp-legume/working_groups/phylogenetics.md

 ## Join the Working Group

-If you would like to discuss and share information about legume phylogenomics initiatives, please contact us at: F.Forest@kew.org, erik.koenen@systbot.uzh.ch
+If you would like to discuss and share information about legume phylogenomics initiatives, please contact [Felix Forest](mailto:F.Forest@kew.org) or [Erik Koenen](mailto:erik.koenen@systbot.uzh.ch)